Launch in new window

 Listen to the full interview

-The exhibition, largely funded by Creative New Zealand, features artworks which aim to raise awareness for the forced displacement of the Banaban community, the human rights violations they have faced since the early 1900s, and also highlight the key demands of both the Fijian and Kiribati governments.
+The exhibition, largely funded by Creative New Zealand, features artwork that aims to raise awareness about the human rights violations the Banaban community have faced since the early 1900s and highlight the key demands of both the Fijian and Kiribati governments.

-Jack, one of the Banaban delegates, outlined that he wanted the exhibition to show citizens of Aotearoa and the rest of the world how phosphate mining and the subsequent relocation of the banaban people has unfairly impacted their lives for generations, stating, “we should’ve been the last group of people relocated from our land.”
+Jack, a Banaban delegate, told The Wire that he wanted the exhibition to show citizens of Aotearoa and the rest of the world how phosphate mining and the subsequent relocation of the Banaban people has unfairly impacted their lives for generations.

 “We heard from multiple interviewees that they were happy to be interviewed and for it to be recorded on the condition that it is shared with the world.”

-She also said that they also brought a delegation of eleven guests from Rabi, not just to share their stories with us in Aotearoa, but to also connect them with key development players and media outlets to help bring their list of demands to the fore.
+They also brought a delegation of eleven guests from Rabi, which Erin said was not just to share their stories with us in Aotearoa, but to also connect them with key development players and media outlets to help bring their list of demands to the fore.

 “We need to make sure that we protect their right to life with dignity on Rabi and also on Banaban.”

-Public interest journalism funded by New Zealand On Air
+Public interest journalism funded through NZ On Air